Dylan-Grove/smallproxy/README.md

 # SmallProxy

 A lightweight proxy server with a web interface for managing filters.
+Perfect for blocking websites quickly for your clients.
 Powered by [TinyProxy](https://tinyproxy.github.io/).

 ## Features